 - Keep taking regular precautions to avoid getting sick.
 Wash your hands, avoid being around people who are sick, avoid touching your face, cough/sneeze into your arm, and wipe down regularly-touched objects and surfaces with disinfecting wipes and sprays.

-- There’s always more information to follow at the Ventura County Public Health office and the VCCCD alerts page.
+- For more information to follow at the Ventura County Public Health office and the VCCCD Alerts page.

 If you’re not feeling well, please don't come to campus - contact your primary care provider or clinic.
 If you begin feeling any flu-like symptoms (like a fever, cough, or shortness of breath), contact your local emergency room.
 Student Health Centers are available for phone evaluations.